thierrymoudiki/thierrymoudiki.github.io/_posts/2025-05-30-esgtoolkit-techtonique-api-rush.md

 rush --help # check if rush is installed
 ```

-Now, download and save the following script in your current directory (note that there's nothing malicious in it):
+Now, download and save the following script in your current directory (note that there's nothing malicious in it).
+Replace AUTH_TOKEN by a token that can be found at [techtonique.net/token](https://www.techtonique.net/token):

 <script src="https://gist.github.com/thierrymoudiki/026834be69dfbc034ba05ee27e338ddf.js"></script>